Holacanthus africanus: Description

 Holocanthus africanus is differently coloured in juveniles and adults.
 The juvenile Guinean angelfish has a dark blue body with thin light blue vertical bars on either side of the eye.
 They also have a yellow caudal fin and yellow lips with a broad vertical white band in the middle of their flanks.
 As is they mature, the blue changes to olive green, with the white vertical bar on the flanks widening and becoming more yellowish.
 They also gain an almost black colour on the caudal peduncle.
 They may retain yellow areas along the margins of the dorsal and anal fins, and there is a dark ocellus visible behind the operculum.
 This species attains a maximum total length of 45 cm.

 Distribution

-Holacanthus africanus is found from Senegal to the Congo estuary, including the Cape Verde and São Tomé islands.
+Holacanthus africanus is found from Senegal to the Congo River estuary, including the Cape Verde and São Tomé islands.
 It has been reported for the first time in the Mediterranean Sea in Valletta harbour, Malta in 2017.